FAForever/website/README.md

 The same goes for Javascript.
 Any javascript needed will need to be registered under grunt/concat.js.
 This script puts all Javascript in one file, and will minify it in PROD.

+## To Do
+Remove the use of Node-SASS dependency due to depreciation and replace with Dart-SASS